-As for the game play.
-It doesn’t disappoint, like the first game, it is a side scrolling RPG, probably one of the biggest reasons why it got overlooked but it’s part of the series’ identity and as such it’s a good thing that the developers didn’t change this.
+As for the gameplay.
+It doesn’t disappoint.
+Much like the first game, it is a side-scrolling RPG which is probably one of the biggest reasons why it was overlooked.
+In any case, side-scrolling is part of the series’ identity and as such it’s a good thing that the developers didn’t change this.
 In any case, the visuals more than make up for the fact that you can only move left or right.

 As with most side scrolling games, Valkyrie Profile 2 experiments with platforming with the use of photons.
 For the most part, the game’s platforming sections are pretty simplistic and the game tends to focus on thinking rather than reflexes.

 Photons can be used to crystallize enemies to immobilize them, however if you shoot a photon at a crystallized enemy, you will swap places with it.
 This mechanic is the most common element of the game’s platforming as it revolves around swapping places with enemies to reach certain areas.